roscopeco/jasm/README.md

-## JASM Java Assembler for the modern age
+## JASM - A JVM Assembler for the modern age

 ### What?

 JASM is an assembler for JVM bytecode.
-It is similar in spirit to the venerable [Jasmin](https://github.com/davidar/jasmin) (which I help maintain via code shelter), though has a different syntax, and is built on modern tools and targets modern JVMs (currently 17 by default).
+It is similar in spirit to the venerable [Jasmin](https://github.com/davidar/jasmin) (which I help maintain via code shelter), though has a different syntax, supports modern things like `invokedynamic`, is built on modern tools and generates code targeting modern JVMs (currently 17 by default).

 It lets you write code like this: